gulcann/movie-app/README.md

 ### Dependency Injection Pattern

-I used dependency injection on constructor so that classes with different responsibilities have a relationship on loosely coupled.I injected dependency through the constructor that provide me to achive loosely coupled relationship and agree with the Liskov Substitution Principle.
+I used dependency injection in my project so that classes with different responsibilities have a relationship on loosely coupled.I injected dependency through the constructor that provide me to achive loosely coupled relationship and agree with the Liskov Substitution Principle.For example; if I would create my MovieRepository and MovieSource classes inside the class instead of injection through the constructor, I had made tightly coupled relationship between class, this made this dependency hard to change.This effects the maintanance in a bad way.

 ## Which DI tools did you use and why did you choose that tool?